BoostryJP/ibet-Prime/README.md

 - ibet-Prime is an API service that enables the issuance and management of security tokens on the [ibet network](https://github.com/BoostryJP/ibet-Network).
 - It supports tokens and various smart contracts developed by the [ibet-SmartContract](https://github.com/BoostryJP/ibet-SmartContract) project.
 - As a security token ledger management system, ibet-Prime provides a variety of functions required under Japanese regulations.
-- By calling the ibet-Prime API from your own front-end application, you can easily build a security token management service.
+- By integrating the ibet-Prime API into your front-end application, you can easily build a security token management service.

 ## Dependencies